Ben Barnes's "Shadow and Bone" Character Has a Complicated Past — Here's a Refresher

 In a world where there's a section of impenetrable darkness called the Shadow Fold, a name like The Darkling doesn't exactly bring to mind someone heroic.
-Despite having an interesting relationship with protagonist and sun summoner Alina Starkov and being utterly charming, he's still the villain of the Shadow and Bone book series.
-For Netflix's upcoming adaptation, showrunner Eric Heisserer ultimately decided to give The Darkling a new moniker: General Kirigan.
+Despite initially embarking on an interesting relationship with protagonist and sun summoner Alina Starkov, by the second season, he's fully become the villain of the "Shadow and Bone" series.
+Though he's simply called The Darkling in the books, for Netflix's adaptation, showrunner Eric Heisserer ultimately decided to give him a new moniker: General Kirigan.

 Played by Ben Barnes on the Netflix series, The Darkling is a powerful Grisha, aka a person who can manipulate matter at its most basic levels.
 He is also the leader of the Second Army of Ravka, which almost exclusively consists of Grisha.
-Known as a shadow summoner, The Darkling has the rare ability to manipulate shadows around him, which strengthens his claim that he's a descendant of The Black Heretic.
-Eventually, he recruits Alina to join him in the hopes of destroying the Shadow Fold, and the pair grow close during her training.
+Known as a shadow summoner, The Darkling has the rare ability to manipulate shadows around him, which at first strengthens his claim that he's a descendant of The Black Heretic.
+In season one, he recruits Alina to join him in the hopes of destroying the Shadow Fold, and the pair grow close during her training.

-Born to a fellow shadow summoner by the name of Baghra centuries before the beginning of Shadow and Bone, The Darkling presents himself as the great-great-great-grandson of the Black Heretic.
-The Black Heretic, which is later revealed to be another alias of The Darkling, created the Shadow Fold and, with it, left a legacy of darkness and destruction.
+Born to a fellow shadow summoner by the name of Baghra centuries before the beginning of "Shadow and Bone," The Darkling initially presents himself as the great-great-great-grandson of the Black Heretic.
+The Black Heretic, which is later revealed to be another one of The Darkling's aliases, created the Shadow Fold and, with it, left a legacy of darkness and destruction.